-It is recommended to change the login credentials of switches and other devices in the network from default values to avoid attackers changing configuration via the web interface of devices.
+It is recommended to change the credentials of switches and other devices in the network from default values to avoid attackers changing configuration via the web interface of devices.

-Most industrial networks can consist of dozens of switches, and it is complex and tedious to test all of them.
-With the Password Scan, Osiris can automatically test if the devices on the network are still using their default username/password set, such as "Admin/Admin".
+Most industrial networks can have dozens of switches, and it becomes long and complicated to test all of them.
+With the Password Scan, Osiris can automatically test if the devices on the network are still using the default username/password set, such as "Admin/Admin".

 Currently, the following device families are supported: